Company Formation in Estonia, Expert Business Setup Services

 Management Board – In Estonia, a company’s management board is in charge of its day-to-day operations and legal counsel.
 Without regard to nationality or place of residence, a entity must have at least one director, who may be located anywhere.
 Corporate entities are not permitted to serve as directors; only individuals (natural persons) are.

 Supervisory Board – A supervisory board is not necessary for an OÜ or MTÜ, but it can be set up if more oversight is needed, but this is a must for a Public Limited Company (AS): the owners must choose at least three people to serve on the supervisory board.
-The supervisory board doesn’t run the day-to-day business, but it does provide long-term direction and control.
+It doesn’t run the day-to-day business, but it does provide long-term direction and control.

 Shareholders or Members – Ownership and liability in Estonian companies depend on the entity type.
 In a Private Limited Company (OÜ) and a Public Limited Company (AS), at least one shareholder is required, who can be an individual or a legal entity.
 Full foreign ownership is allowed, and liability is limited to the share capital contribution.
 In a Non-Profit Association (MTÜ), governance is based on members rather than shareholders, with profits reinvested into the organization’s objectives.